pivotal/blog/content/post/test-driven-development-for-data-science.md

     return mock_data_df
 ~~~

 Our best practice is then to check if the count of the mock data is equal to the number we created.
 The reason is that testing PySpark application is not easy.
-The error you get from failing test is usually rubbish, a mixture of Java and Python Traceback.
+The error you get from failing test is usually rubbish, a mixture of Java and Python tracebacks.
 Therefore checking the count of number ensures that the data is created.
 We would also suggest to print results out as much as possible if the tests fail.

 ~~~python
 def test_count(self):